Table of Contents:

 Employee Error/Unsecure Devices

-88 percent of organizations permit employees and medical staff to use their own mobile devices such as smart phones or tablets to connect to their organization’s networks or enterprise systems such as email.
-Most of these organizations are unaware whether of not these devices are secure.
+Eighty-eight percent of organizations permit employees and medical staff to use their own mobile devices such as smartphones or tablets to connect to their organization’s networks or enterprise systems such as email.
+Most of these organizations are unaware of whether or not these devices are secure.
 While most healthcare facilities adhere to relaxed policies regarding this matter, 75% of healthcare organizations still believe employee negligence is their biggest security concern.

 It Can Happen To You